Our Purpose and Promise

 Kimberly Mazza, Colorado School of Mines BS, Chemical Engineering, is the General Operations Manager for the Chijnaya Foundation.
 She served as an intern for various biomass analytics pipeline projects before joining the Peace Corps in Peru in April of 2016.
 There she led and oversaw a variety of sustainable projects, including the implementation of chlorination systems, waste systems, and other such sanitation undertakings.
-After her time with the Peace Corp, she became involved in Water Charity projects and the Chijnaya Foundation, at which time she managed and developed the Altiplano Water Program.
+After her time with the Peace Corps, she became involved in Water Charity projects and the Chijnaya Foundation, at which time she managed and developed the Altiplano Water Program.
 She became the General Operations Manager for the Chijnaya Foundation in November of 2019, and since this time has overseen a wide range of projects and collaborates with board members and the team in Peru to ensure the success of community projects.

 Board Member Spotlights: